Low Orbit Railgun Assembly

 5. Finally, once you're ready to let 'em have it, click on the Suppressing fire! button in the middle-ish of the LORA interface, and watch the event log for updates on how your calls are going!

 This section under construction.
-Please check back in a couple of days.
+Please check back in a couple of weeks or whenever I get around to it or whatever.